The Great British Bake Off winner Nadiya Hussain said that racist abuse "has become a part of my life".

 "This is my home and I want my kids to be proud of that and I don't want them to grow up with a chip on their shoulder, so I live as positively as I can."

-During her 10 years as a stay-at-home mother, she admitted she "got so bogged down in being the best housewife that I lost myself a little bit".
+During her 10 years as a stay-at-home mum, she admitted she "got so bogged down in being the best housewife that I lost myself a little bit".